Thanksgiving

 Footnotes

-1. ^ Football games are scheduled and televised throughout the nation; an elaborately constructed, now traditional Macy's parade may be viewed.
-There are special services, which some attend, and turkeys and other foods are given by churches and other charitable organizations to the poor.[1]
+1. ^ The Macy's Thanksgiving Day parade is televised in the morning.
+Later in the day, live football games are televised throughout the nation.
+There are special Thanksgiving Day church services, and turkeys and other foods are given by churches and other charitable organizations to the poor.[1]

 References